WestGrid/ubcSummerSchool2018/1-program.md

 ## Action items

 **Alex:**
-* (with Jana) in the evenbrite registration form have checkboxes for individual courses, so that we know the attendance better, maybe set a larger cap this year (20% more attendees?)
+* DONE talk to Jana: in the evenbrite registration form have checkboxes for individual courses, so that we know the attendance better, maybe set a larger cap this year (20% more attendees?)
-* eventual email to faculty: our conditions (also put these on the website)
-* email analysts (and then selected CC instructors): we need CUDA (and/or OpenACC) and Julia instructors
+* DONE email analysts (and then selected CC instructors): we need CUDA (and/or OpenACC) and Julia instructors
-* email HPC Intro materials to Roman
+* DONE email HPC Intro materials to Roman
 * ping Wolfgang Richter and Ata Roudgar again
-* talk to Garth: we would much prefer to capture screens with a camera, logistically we don't want to support instructor laptops, they might refuse to instal software, etc.
+* talk to Garth
+  - we would much prefer to capture screens with a camera, logistically we don't want to support instructor laptops, they might refuse to instal software, etc.
+  - send the room numbers as soon as we have them
-* email Mathworks
+* DONE email Mathworks
   - we are really interested in using the TAH UBC license
-  - work with the instructors: need intro, need to show running/scaling on Cedar
+  - work with the instructors: need intro, need to show running/scaling on Cedar, make sure everyone can access MATLAB
   - let them decide on 3h vs 6h
-- send to Garth the room numbers as soon as we have them
+* eventual email to faculty: our conditions (also put these on the website)

 **Jamie:**
 * (with Steve) look into the process to let UBC faculty claim courses to their credit